William Dorsey Swann: Later life

-When Swann stopped organizing and participating in drag events, his brother, Danial J. Swann, continued to make costumes for and take part in the drag community for almost 50 years.
-Two of his brothers had been active participants in Swann's drag balls.
+When Swann stopped organizing and participating in drag events, his brother Daniel J. Swann continued to make costumes for and participate in the drag community for almost 50 years.
+Two of his brothers had actively participated in Swann's drag balls.

 Death

-Swann died c.
-December 23, 1925 at the age of 65 in Hancock, Maryland.
+Swann died circa December 23, 1925, at 65 in Hancock, Maryland.
 He was cremated.
 After his death, local officials burned his home.

 Legacy

 Swann is the subject of the non-fiction book The House of Swann: Where Slaves Became Queens by Channing Joseph.
 It is set for publication by Picador.

-There are no pictures of Swann to date.

 Swann is known as the first drag queen.
-As a black, gay man, Swann paved the way for future drag queens and gay men of color.
-His legal efforts sparked conversation about the LGBTQ+ community and may have even been one of the first instances of LGBTQ+ activism in the United States.
-At the time of his activism, there was not much support and the ideas were not widespread.
+As a black gay man, Swann paved the way for future drag queens and gay men of color.
+His legal efforts sparked a conversation about the LGBTQ+ community and may have even been one of the first instances of LGBTQ+ activism in the United States.
+There was little support at the time of his activism, and the ideas were not widespread.
 He helped lay the foundation for future activists such as Marsha P. Johnson and others who fought during the "modern LGBTQ rights movements".

-In 2022, the Dupont Circle Advisory Neighborhood Commission approved a resolution declaring that Swann Street, a road stretching for five blocks in Northwest Washington DC, is named after William Dorsey Swann.
-Until that resolution, it had been assumed that the street's original namesake was the 19th-century politician and slave owner Thomas Swann.
+In 2022, the Dupont Circle Advisory Neighborhood Commission approved a resolution declaring the already-existing Swann Street, a road stretching for five blocks in Northwest Washington, D.C., to be named after William Dorsey Swann.
+Before that resolution, the street's original namesake was likely the 19th-century politician Thomas Swann.

+On August 8, 2025, a marker honoring Swann was installed in T Street Park, at the intersection of Swann Street, New Hampshire Avenue, 17th Street, and T Street, N.W.